Primate Vocalization Classification

 Acoustic monitoring offers a powerful, non-invasive tool for wildlife conservation, enabling the study and tracking of animal populations through their vocalizations.
-This research focuses on improving the automated classification of primate vocalizations, a challenging task due to call variability and environmental noise.

 We propose a novel deep, recurrent neural network architecture specifically designed for this purpose.
 The core of the model utilizes bidirectional Long Short-Term Memory (BiLSTM) networks, which are adept at capturing temporal dependencies within the audio signals (represented, for example, as spectrograms or MFCCs).